Learning the References of Online Model Predictive Control for Urban Self-Driving: Related Works

 The other paradigm of learning-based MPC is to utilize RL techniques to formulate the cost functions of MPC.
-In \cite{lowrey2018plan}, the global value function learning is exploited to approximate the terminal cost of MPC, which allows for better policy quality beyond local solutions within a reduced planning horizon.
-Similarly, in \cite{karnchanachari2020practical}, value learning is utilized to approximate the stage and terminal costs of MPC from scratch without human intervention, even with sparse or binary objectives.
+In \cite{lowrey2018plan} and \cite{karnchanachari2020practical}, value learning is utilized to approximate the costs of MPC, which allows for better policy quality beyond local solutions within a reduced planning horizon.
+In \cite{zarrouki2021weights}, the context-dependent optimal weights are learned automatically and adapted online for the cost functions of MPC.
 Furthermore, RL can also be integrated into the MPC framework to learn the high-level decision variables for cost formulation.
 In \cite{song2020learning} and \cite{song2022policy}, a high-level policy with the representation of Gaussian distribution is proposed, with which the traversal time of flying through a swinging gate for a quadrotor is determined.
-Furthermore, SE(3) decision variables are learned as state references of the MPC in \cite{wang2023learning}, with which the quadrotor can traverse a moving and rotating gate.
+Furthermore, SE(3) decision variables are learned as state references of the MPC in~\cite{wang2023learning}, with which the quadrotor can traverse a moving and rotating gate.
 In \cite{wang2023chance}, the augmented decision variables are introduced to parameterize the cost functions of high-level MPC for the task of chance-aware lane change in dense traffic environments.
 Despite the success of producing desired decision variables for MPC in \cite{song2020learning, song2022policy, wang2023learning, wang2023chance}, the high-level policy is trained by episodic RL through evaluating the quality of whole trajectories.
 Essentially, the delayed feedback and the difficulty in credit assignment degrade the performance of episodic RL in long-term decision-making.
 This is because it is challenging to determine which actions should be responsible for the final outcomes, and the agent cannot adapt its behavior at specific steps based on cumulative and delayed reward signals.
 Therefore, formulating the generation of decision variables as an episodic RL problem could potentially hinder the maneuverability and safety of vehicles in highly dynamic and complex traffic environments.
 To address this issue, we aim to incorporate the step-based RL for policy search, where the actions evolve with intermediate reward signals.
 Furthermore, we formulate the real-time generation of decision variables as a sequential decision-making problem.
-In this sense, the proposed framework is able to demonstrate improved adaptiveness to the high complexity and dynamicity of traffic environments in urban self-driving tasks.
+In this sense, the proposed framework is able to demonstrate improved adaptiveness to the high complexity and dynamicity of traffic in urban self-driving tasks.